LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

 ### Logout

-To prevent requests from users who are not signed in, the logout route will also be protected using the `auth` middleware.
+The logout route will also be protected using the `auth` middleware to prevent requests from users who are not signed in.

 ```js
 app.post("/logout", auth, (req, res) => {